 Unit 5: Meeting Individual Care and Support Needs.
-You will look at the principals and practicalities that underpin meeting individuals' care and support needs.
+Through internally assessed assignments you will look at the principals and practicalities that underpin meeting individuals' care and support needs.

 Unit 14: Physiological Disorders and their Care.
-You will explore types of physiological disorders, procedures for diagnosis and treatment.
+Through internally assessed assignments you will explore types of physiological disorders, procedures for diagnosis and treatment.

-During the last week of summer term all Health and Social Care students are required to go on a work experience organised by the Health and Social Care team at Turton.
+During the last week of the summer term we recommend all Health and Social care students go on work experience in an health and care setting or primary school.
+This will be organised by themselves with support from the Health and Social care team at Turton.
 This enables the students to put into practice their theory which they have learnt during year 1.
-Additionally, this will provide the knowledege to enhance their theory as a practitioner, practical experience and confidence for year 2 of the course.
+Additionally, this will provide the knowledge to enhance their theory as a practitioner, practical experience and confidence for year 2 of the course.